 The Board of Kimesskanemenow LP believes that success isn't just a reward; with success comes responsibility.
 Therefore, Kimesskanemenow LP is honoured to give back to its owner communities in various ways including:

-As a good corporate citizen, Kimesskanemenow LP supports the cultural, social and economic life of Mushkegowuk Communities through donations and sponsorships.
-Our donations and sponsorships budget is established annually.
+As a good corporate citizen, Kimesskanemenow LP has supported the cultural, social and economic life of Mushkegowuk Communities through donations and sponsorships.
 We believe in giving back to our local communities, and are a strong supporter of many events and activities.

 The following is a list of some of the donations we have made in the past several years:

-Since 2001, Kimesskanemenow is proud to have been able to give back approximately $1 million in dividends to its owner communities.
+Kimesskanemenow is proud to have been able to give back approximately $1.6 million in dividends to its owner communities.

 The owners of Kimesskanemenow believe that the best way to make a long-term impact in the world is to help people help themselves.
 Since its start in 2001, one of the guiding principals of Kimesskanemenow has been working to develop capacity in our employees, within our organization and within the communities that we serve.